vburlbl/cleantalk-spam-protect/readme.txt

 1. Stops spam bots contacts emails.
 1. Stops spam pingbacks, trackbacks.

-We have developed an anti-spam CleanTalk that would provide **maximum protection from spam** and you can provide for your visitors **a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles**.
+We have developed anti-spam CleanTalk that would provide **maximum protection from spam** and you can provide for your visitors **a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles**.
 Used to detect spam multistage test that allows us to block up to 100% of spam bots.

 = Anti-spam protection =
 * WordPress, JetPack comments.